Thermodynamics of a Single Mesoscopic Phononic Mode: Fastest tracks fit

 \section{Fastest tracks fit}

 The most difficult measurements are obviously the ones realised at the fastest acquisition speed.
+For the slower tracks, the peaks are sufficiently well defined that the Lorentz fit error is small compared to the reproducibility; this is not true anymore for the fastest tracks, where both an increased error (discussed in this Appendix) and a bias (presented in the following Appendix G) exist.
 When opening the bandwidth, the background noise increases as well, and we can resolve the sideband peak only at the highest powers $P_{in}$, with the largest gains ${\cal G}$.
 Besides, with an acquisition bandwidth $1/\delta t$ larger than the peak width $\Gamma_{ef\!f}$, we lose information on {\it the shape} of the sideband: the imprint of the motion is visible as only 1-3 points higher than the background, see right top Inset in Fig. \ref{figbig}.

 The fitting procedure is then as follows: we first average together all the data sets taken over the period $\Delta T=1000 \, \delta t$.
 This produces a sideband peak which looks reasonably Lorentzian, with a width essentially given by the acquisition bandwidth.
 Then, in the fitting routine that infers the sideband parameters of each datafile, we {\it fix} the Lorentz peak width to its mean value, and {\it constrain} the peak position to be around 0$~$Hz within only a few frequency-steps $1/\delta t$.
 As such, the fit peak frequency position distribution looks like a (centered) truncated Gaussian, and our main fitting parameter is the height of the peak, or equivalently its area.
 Obviously, acquiring data faster than $\Gamma_{ef\!f}$ {\it should impact quantitatively} the extracted area value: this point is explicitly discussed in the following Appendix \ref{fastrescale}.
 The opto-mechanics gain ${\cal G}$ is then computed from the known power (and temperature) dependence of $\Gamma_{ef\!f}$; note that at these acquisition speeds, $1/f$ noise in damping $\Gamma_m$ is irrelevant.